-Clearly, Islamic law is not binding on any court in the United States, nor are U.S. courts obligated to make determinations based on the rules and modes of behavior of any particular
+Clearly, Islamic law is not binding on any court in the United States, nor are U.S. courts obligated to make determinations based on the rules and modes of behavior of any particular religion.
+However, an insight into the cultural and religious underpinnings of custody disputes in Muslim marriages is valuable in order to better understand how cultural norms may influence parties' behavior and explain their motivations.
+This exercise is also helpful in bridging the proverbial and actual language barriers that can affect the adjudication of domestic relations of Muslim litigants, particularly where domestic violence is involved.

 Islamic norms vs. Laws of Muslim majority countries: There is a fair amount of discrepancy between the cultural practices and norms in Muslim majority countries and Islamic law.
 This is due, in large part, to the prevalence of patriarchy and its influence on the society at large.
 Patriarchy has influenced the interpretation of religion as well, rendering the understanding of true Islamic values, rules and obligations obsolete. even within Muslim cultures, there is not a deep understanding of religious rules and obligations.
 Much of what individuals believe to be their rights and obligations in a marriage or in parental relationships are tied to what they have been taught culturally.
 This, in turn, is often impacted greatly by the laws of Muslim majority countries.
 It is key to remember that laws of these countries do not necessarily reflect "Islamic family law" as much as they do a particular nation's codification of cultural norms.
 Islamic jurisprudence in a nutshell: Islamic law is not monolithic, but is an umbrella term referring to traditions of jurisprudence over thousands of years.
 For sake of brevity, references to Islamic law are limited to the four major schools of thought in the Sunni tradition (Hanbali, Hanafi, Maliki, and Shafii) and the Jaffri school, the major school of thought in Shiite tradition.

-There is often tremendous intellectual disagreement even within the same school of thought and, thus, it is often difficult to speak of "the" Islamic law perspective on any issue (Rafig, 2014).
+There is often tremendous intellectual disagreement even within the same school of thought and, thus, it is often difficult to speak of "the" Islamic law perspective on any issue (Rafiq, 2014).
 Marriage Contract: This Islamic marriage contract is a simple contract.
 Most elements of Islamic marriage contracts are enforceable in American courts because the stipulations within are not contrary to public policy.
 There is a fair amount of precedent on the enforcement of Islamic marriage contracts in U.S. courts (Ali, 2008).